 Using an open call for submissions, we invite the community advocates, activists, and emerging filmmakers to pitch an idea or issue to address through film.
 J4R’s DIY filmmaker team nurtures these ideas using an activist media pedagogy to develop the necessary technical skills and self-confidence to bring those ideas to life.
 Using a DIY production process, a short film opens dialogue, educates, and shares solutions to systemic issues faced by communities.

-The films from J4R 2019-2020 alumni are screened at the Edmonton Short Film Festival, with some films becoming Official Selections and Award Winners at national and international film festivals.
+The films from J4R 2019-2020 alumni were screened at the Edmonton Short Film Festival, with some films becoming Official Selections and Award Winners at national and international film festivals.
 Each short film results from passionate and careful work, and we are proud and honoured to have this brilliant first group of graduates and short films.

 Heath BirkholzHeath's background is in creating Art towards Social Justice in the lens of the Disability Community, by developing and collaborating with other communities to contribute in breaking down barriers and stereotypes.